tonitdiep/city_bikes/README.md

 Before you run this, be sure to run 'bundle install'.

-To run, please 'type' ruby bin/start to run the application and it's instructions.
+To run, please 'type' ruby bin/start to run the application and it's instructions about the application in the terminal.

 ## License